hoaipeter/LaserDefender/06-Laser-Defender-master/README.md

 + Open our previous game and import the menu system
 + Create a unity package
 + Import package into Laser Defender
-+ Alternatively, we can use the unitypackage from the section bundle at the beginning of this section
++ Alternatively, I can use the unitypackage from the section bundle at the beginning of this section

 ### A Starship We Can Control ###